 - Different muscle groupings for each day

 Finally, implement a de-load week before starting a new program.
 Do your regular exercises at about 60-70% intensity.
-This will keep your muscles active while encouraging recovery.
+Also, this will keep your muscles active while encouraging recovery.
 It is crucial to start your new program at 100%.

 8. Write everything down and track your progress.
 Only what you measure will grow.

 Sticking to long-term programming on your bodybuilding journey is pointless if you’re not tracking your progress.
-You can’t know how to improve on the previous week if you didn’t’ write it down.
-It would be best if you saw exactly how many reps and sets you did, and with what weight so you can improve your numbers.
+You can’t know how to improve from the previous week if you didn’t write it down.
+Likewise, it would be best if you saw exactly how many reps, sets, and the weight you lifted so you could improve your numbers.

 This forced growth is the foundation of progressive overload theory, and it doesn’t work without a workout journal.
-You can also use a workout journal to look back several months so you can marvel at how much you’ve grown over time.
-It will shock and inspire you to see where you started.
+You can also use a workout journal to look back several months to marvel at how much you’ve grown.
+Also, it will shock and inspire you to see where you started.

 Tracking your progress also includes monitoring and following your diet.
-We recommend using a program like myfitnesspal to make your life easier.
+In addition, we recommend using a program like MyFitnessPal to make your life easier.

-You can scan barcodes and look up the foods you’re eating to know many calories you’re consuming.
+You can scan barcodes and look up your foods to know how many calories you’re consuming.
 It also breaks down the macronutrients of each food (proteins, carbs, and fats).
 Finally, this app will tell you how much salt, sugar, fiber, and other nutrients are in your diet.

 9. Find the right balance between power and endurance to enhance your bodybuilding journey.

 One of the most complex bodybuilding parts is finding the happy middle ground between brute strength and muscular endurance.
-There are two opposing schools of thought here.
+Unfortunately, there are two opposing schools of thought here.

 The first is that natural bodybuilders’ only way to get bigger is by focusing on pure strength.
 In some aspects, this is true.
-Your muscles must get bigger and stronger to adapt to greater workloads, which results in increased mass.
+However, your muscles must get enormous and more vital to adapt to greater workloads, which results in increased mass.

-An alternative theory, however, suggests that the best growth occurs with time under tension.
-This indicates that muscle growth is optimized by performing more reps and focuses on the “pump” of weightlifting.
+An alternative theory suggests that the best growth occurs with time under tension.
+Also, this shows that muscle growth is optimized by performing more reps and focusing on the “pump” of weightlifting.

-In truth, both theories are accurate in their own right.
-Lifting exclusively with low reps and heavyweight increases your burst strength by focusing on fast-twitch muscle fibers.
+Both theories are accurate in their own right.
+For example, lifting only with low reps and heavyweight increases your burst strength by focusing on fast-twitch muscle fibers.
 Alternatively, high reps with lighter weights increase your slow-twitch muscle fibers.

 To get maximum results, we recommend doing both.
 You should incorporate heavy lifts at 3-6 reps, medium lifts at 8-10 reps, and light lifts at 12-15 reps.
 You can also use various burnout methods, such as pyramids and drop sets.

-10. Focus on your weaknesses, not your strengths, because your weaknesses will be the thing that takes you down.
+10. Focus on your weaknesses, not your strengths, because your weaknesses will take you down.

 One of the biggest mistakes beginner bodybuilders make is spending too much time on the lifts that please them.
-These are the lifts that they’re good at or the lifts that make them feel good about themselves.
+These are the lifts that they’re good at or make them feel good about themselves.
 Traditionally, newbies focus on upper body lifts and work their legs as an afterthought.

 However, focusing on your strengths and not addressing your weaknesses can lead to significant asymmetries and imbalances.
-For example, you don’t want to have a stacked upper body with little chicken legs.
-This is where the famous saying “friends don’t let friends skip leg day” comes from.
+For example, you don’t want a stacked upper body with little chicken legs.
+Also, this is where the famous saying “friends don’t let friends skip leg day” comes from.

 You can improve muscle symmetry, stability, and overall strength by making free weights the staple of your programming.
-Machines and cables are excellent for adding variety to your workouts.
-However, they don’t make your stability muscles or core muscles work to maintain balance.
+Also, machines and cables are excellent for adding variety to your workouts.
+However, they don’t make your stability or core muscles work to maintain balance.